 Governance of the corporation is placed in the hands of the directors who, in turn, elect officers to manage the business operations.
-The Board of Directors oversees the management of Cintas on your behalf.
+The Board oversees the management of Cintas on your behalf.
 It reviews Cintas' long-term strategic plans and exercises direct decision making authority in all major decisions, such as significant acquisitions and the declaration of dividends.
 The Board also reviews financial and internal controls and management succession plans.

-During fiscal 2011, the Board of Directors met on four occasions.
-In addition, the independent directors met in executive session on four occasions during fiscal 2011 without the presence of management directors.
+During fiscal 2012, the Board met on four occasions.
+In addition, the independent directors met in executive session on four occasions during fiscal 2012 without the presence of management directors.
 The Lead Director presided over each session.

 Cintas expects all directors to attend all Board and shareholder meetings.
-All directors attended the 2010 Annual Meeting of Shareholders.
-Each of Cintas' directors attended all meetings of the Board and committees of which they were a member.
+All of the then presiding directors attended the 2011 Annual Meeting of Shareholders.
+Each of Cintas' directors attended all meetings of the Board and committees of which they were a member during fiscal 2012.

 Shareholders may communicate with the full Board or individual directors on matters concerning Cintas by mail or through our website.
 Such communication should be sent to the attention of the Secretary.
-Interested persons may communicate directly and confidentially with our non-management directors by writing to Thomas E. Frooman, 6800 Cintas Boulevard, P. O. Box 625737, Cincinnati, Ohio 45262-5737.
+Interested persons may communicate directly and confidentially with our non-management directors by writing to Thomas E. Frooman, 6800 Cintas Boulevard, P.O.
+Box 625737, Cincinnati, Ohio 45262-5737.
+However, any such communications that are considered to be improper for submission to the intended recipients will not be provided to the directors.
+Examples of communications that would be considered improper for submission include, without limitation, customer complaints, solicitations, communications that do not relate, directly or indirectly, to Cintas' business or communications that relate to improper or irrelevant topics.
+In addition, please note that the Secretary will not forward communications that are spam, junk mail or mass mailings, resumes and other forms of job inquiries, surveys and business solicitations or advertisements.

 The Board has adopted the Cintas Code of Conduct and Business Ethics applicable to officers, directors and employees.
-A copy of the Cintas Code of Conduct and Business Ethics is available on our website, www.cintas.com, under Investors - Corporate Governance.
+A copy of the Cintas Code of Conduct and Business Ethics is available on our website, www.cintas.com, under Company and Careers - Investors - Corporate Governance.
 Cintas intends to post on its website within four business days after approval any amendments or waivers to the Code of Conduct and Business Ethics.